BimmerBass/Loki/README.md

 # Loki
 Loki is a UCI-compliant chess engine written in C++.
-At the moment it has been estimated to have a strength of 1820 (CCRL blitz) elo, but this will hopefully be greatly increased.
+At the moment it has been tested to have a strength of 2036 (version 2.0.0 on CCRL blitz) elo, but this will hopefully be increased.

 ## Why the name?
 After a bit of googling I found someone who recommended that one uses a name that describes what the program does (duh..).
 Then, I thought that a chess engine is cold, calculating and cunning, so naturally the first name to come to mind